Nanci Lee Woody taught management and accounting classes, wrote textbooks, and served as Dean of Business at American River College.

 In her spare time, Nanci creates art in pastels, oils, pen, ink and colored pencils.
 She sometimes depicts what she sees but, more often than not, she draws what’s in her mind, images that can’t be found in the natural world.
 Nanci’s art has appeared in numerous juried shows in the Sacramento area and in the KVIE annual auctions.

 Nanci is a photographer, especially loves to capture unusual pictures of birds and other critters.
+Her photo, Supermoon, won in 2017 the Juror’s Award at the California State Fair in the Fine Arts – color photography category.
 She travels often, loves museums and music of all kinds, but especially opera and symphonic music.